Pro-Ject Debut Carbon Review

 Pro-Ject Debut Carbon Turntable Review: Get The Most From Your Music

-Finding high-quality record players that plumb each groove on vinyl for the deepest, fullest sound possible for record player under 500$ was one unheard of.
-That is until one lets their favorite take a spin on the Pro-Ject Debut Carbon turntable.
-This turntable has been decked out with high-end specifications that are usually reserved for products toward the higher end of the financial spectrum.
+Finding high-quality record players that plays each groove on vinyl with the deepest and fullest sound possible with a record player under 500$ was impossible.
+That is until one lets their favorite record take a spin on the Pro-Ject Debut Carbon turntable.
+This turntable has been produced with high-end specifications that are usually reserved for products toward the higher price range.
 This has led to the turntable’s testing way above those in its price range and a series of praise-laying reviews.
-The Pro-Ject – Debut Carbon turntable is in a league of its own, achieving a level of sound without breaking the bank.
+The Pro-Ject Debut Carbon turntable is in a league of its own, achieving a level of sound without breaking the bank.

 Pro-Ject – Debut Carbon Specifications: What Makes It So Special

-First, it is important to remember that when the Debut line was introduced to the world in the 1990s, when CDs threatened the existence of vinyl records and, with them, turntables, these products set a new standard for what music should sound like.
+First, it is important to remember that the Debut line was introduced to the world in the 1990s when CDs threatened the existence of vinyl records and, with them, turntables.
+These products set a new standard for what music should sound like.

 Here again, Debut has set a new standard, starting with its 8.6″ carbon tonearm.
-The carbon tube provides much-needed support to add to its stiffness, which in turn prevents undesired resonance.
+The carbon tonearm provides much-needed support to add to its stiffness which in turn prevents undesired resonance.

-This carbon tonearm, a feature usually reserved for more upscale models for cost reasons, works together with a heavier, larger platter in order provide smoother rotation, thus improving the sound, which is left unadulterated by a loud motor, thanks to the new belt drive design that allows the low noise AC motor.
+This carbon tonearm, a feature usually reserved for a higher price range models, works together with a heavier, larger platter in order provide smoother rotation, thus improving the sound, which is left unadulterated by a loud motor, thanks to the new belt drive design that allows the low noise AC motor.
 This synchronous motor employs TPE-damping and a new Sorbothane motor suspension, all of which is DC powered, resulting in minimal vibrations.

-Also, by offering the Ortofon OM or 2M red magnetic cartridge options to cap off the revolutionary tonearm, this record player ensures a new standard in sound that from here on other record players will try to pass the Pro-Ject Debut Carbon test.
+Also, by offering the Ortofon OM10 or 2M red magnetic cartridge options to cap off the revolutionary tonearm, this record player ensures a new standard in sound that other record players manufacturers will try to surpass.

-The fact that this turntable has a built-in phono preamplifier precludes the need to purchase one separately to get the EQ just right and the signal to the level that we in our modern age have grown accustomed to.
+This turntable has a built-in phono preamplifier so you don’t need to purchase one separately to get the EQ just right and the signal to the level that you are used to.

-In addition to providing the best sound of all turntables under 500 $, the Pro-Ject Debut Carbon turntable comes in a minimalist, elegant design and is available in eight sleek colors: black, green, blue, red, white, gray, yellow, and pink, for whatever suits the owner’s personality.
+In addition to providing the best sound of all turntables under 500 $, the Pro-Ject Debut Carbon turntable comes in a minimalist and elegant design and is available in eight sleek colors: black, green, blue, red, white, gray, yellow, and pink – for whatever suits the owner’s personality.

 Pro-Ject Debut Carbon Setup

-Compared with other turntables, setting up the Pro-Ject Debut Carbon is about as intuitive as it gets, making it easy for young vinyl enthusiasts to dive right into what can at times be a very niche and esoteric hobby.
+Compared with other turntables, setting up the Pro-Ject Debut Carbon is about as intuitive as it gets, making it easy for young record enthusiasts to dive right into what can at times be a very niche and esoteric hobby.
 Adjusting between 33rpm and 45rpm is as simple as moving the belt from one reel to the other.
-Also, for users ease (and to avoid mucking up any components with greasy fingers), a small plastic tool is supplied to install the belt from the pulley to the central hub, on which the platter rests.
+Also, for users ease (and to avoid mucking up any components with greasy fingers) a small plastic tool is supplied to install the belt from the pulley to the central hub on which the platter rests.

-Next, comes the installation of the anti-skating weight, which serves as a counter-force to keep the force even throughout.
+Next comes the installation of the anti-skating mechanism which serves as a counter-force to keep the tracking force even throughout all the record.
 It is a nylon thread that hooks over a lever behind the arm.
-This adds a weight suspension over the record player’s body.
+This adds a weight suspension over the record body.

 Pro-Ject – Debut Carbon Reviews: What Audiophiles Are Saying